stephinehc/network-engineer-portfolio-v0.1/networking-roadmap/01-network-design-fundamentals/README.md

 - Add the value `128` to the recent modified octet.
 In our case, the recent modified octet is the 2nd octet.

 ### 6. Subnet Table
-- The 1st subnet is provided network IP address then we add the block size to the 2nd octet.
+- The 1st subnet is the provided network IP address then we add the block size to the 2nd octet.
 - When working with the subnet table, do TOP to bottom approach starting from the network IP address then broadcast IP address and then lastly, the Range of usable host IPs.

 | Subnet No. | Network IP Address | Range of Usable Host IPs       | Broadcast IP Address |